soundasleep/rmagic/README.md

 * Support more game phases correctly
 * Summoning sickness for activated abilities
-* Render the cards on the stack in the web interface
-* Render attached enchantments in the web interface
 * Sorceries
 * Tests for controllers
 * Look into Cucumber or Capybara for integration testing